Our Staff & Offices

 Coupeville

 Ebey's Reserve is the first National Historical Reserve designated in the National Park system.
-Policy oversight is carried out by a nine-member Trust Board composed of local volunteers and representatives from the town of Coupeville, Island County, Washington State Parks, and the National Park Service.
+Policy oversight is carried out by a nine-member Trust Board composed of local representatives from the town of Coupeville and Island County, and representatives from Washington State Parks, and the National Park Service.
 The Trust Board carries out specific duties on behalf of the National Park Service through a Cooperative Agreement.

 This team is responsible for maintenance, preservation and management of 413 acres of NPS-owned land including twelve historic structures, trails, landscapes, utility systems, and related assets.